flavienbwk/book-devops/eng/README.md

 #### The RACI model

-One of the models for sharing responsibilities is the "RACI", for _Responsible_ (Executor), _Accountable_ (Responsible), _Consulted_ (Consulted) and _Informed_ (Informed).
+One of the models for sharing responsibilities is the "RACI", for _Responsible_, _Accountable_, _Consulted_ and _Informed_.
 It helps ensure that all stakeholders are aware of their roles and responsibilities in a project.

 In the following table, we have five stakeholders for the development of a new website.
 A manager, an executor (person in charge of carrying out), those consulted and those informed are designated for each activity.